alexisdrakopoulos/personal_website/content/posts/machine_learning/books_for_mles.md

 ### Probability Theory

-Randomness (or should we say; [pseudorandomness](https://en.wikipedia.org/wiki/Pseudorandomness)) is fundamental to many algorithms in scientific computing.
+Randomness (or should we say [pseudorandomness](https://en.wikipedia.org/wiki/Pseudorandomness)) is fundamental to many algorithms in scientific computing.
 While we don't require a deep theoretical understanding of [sigma algebras](https://en.wikipedia.org/wiki/%CE%A3-algebra), an appreciation for probability theory is highly recommended.

 [Sheldon Ross](https://amzn.to/41s02Vc) offers an introduction to probability models, though the book is quite slow paced.
 His other book [First Course in Probability](https://amzn.to/3m3aCSp) is a bit faster paced and covers the fundamentals quickly in the first few chapters.